Table of Contents

 Fungi belong to the group of organisms called eukaryotes that are organisms with complex cells in which the cell has a nucleus.
 Animals and plants share this center nucleus among their cell types, bacteria do not.

-The cellular wall of fungi is composed of mannoproteins and chitin, which itself is composed of cellulose and hemicellulose.
-Chitin is vegetable in nature and what gives the cell its rigidity.
-It is close to the same composition of vegetables and what causes them to stand up and grow reaching for the sunlight.
+The cellular wall of fungi is composed of mannoproteins, glucans and chitin.
+Mannoproteins are highly glycosylated proteins.
+Glucans and chitin are vegetable in nature and what gives the cell its rigidity.
+The three combined nearly bears the same composition as that of vegetables.
+This helps them to stand upright and grow reaching for the sunlight.
 It is composed of one cell thick filaments that are often called hyphae and are very similar to roots of plants since fungi feed from these hyphae.
-These roots can puncture intestinal walls and organs in the human body creating leaky gut syndrome and other negative effects.
+These roots can puncture intestinal walls and organs in the human body creating leaky gut syndrome and other deteriorating effects.

-Inside of the cellular wall is a membrane composed of protein and fats, also known as a lipoprotein, which is the common cellular structure of animal and human cells.
-In the center is a nucleus and together with the lipoprotein membrane beneath the vegetable cell wall, has enabled fungi to be classified as an animal, even though they reproduce asexually in many cases through the production of spores.
-They can also mate with other fungi when two mycelial hyphae, or sporangia, meet, which can produce two multinucleate ball shaped cells that join together to form a new nuclei.
-Asexual division is very much like bacteria that simply split and each cell contains the same set of chromosomes although bacteria have no nucleus.
-The spores have this splitting ability.
+They reproduce asexually in many cases through the production of spores.
+They can also mate with other fungi when two mycelial hyphae, or sporangia meet, producing two multinucleate ball shaped cells that join together to form a new nuclei.
+Asexual division is very much like bacteria that simply split and each cell contains the same set of chromosomes although the prokaryotic bacteria have no nucleus.
+The fungal spores possess this dividing or splitting ability.

-Fungi feed through the hyphae and spores they produce by releasing exoenzymes into the surrounding substrate they are attached to looking for glucose.
-These enzymes act like digestive enzymes in animals; but they digest the substrate from the outside of the fungi which then absorbs the broken down nutrient molecules through the cells.
-All fungi are decomposers with some species growing on dead organisms while some grow on, or within, living organisms.
+Fungi feed through the hyphae and spores produced by them, releasing exoenzymes into the surrounding substrates they adhere to in search of nutrition, mostly glucose.
+These enzymes act like digestive enzymes in animals; but they digest the substrate from the outside of the fungi, absorbing the broken down nutrient molecules through the cells.
+All fungi are decomposers with some species growing on dead organisms while some grow on, or within, living organisms as parasites.

-In the case of vaginal candida albicans it becomes invasive by first puncturing the lining of the vaginal skin with the mycelial form with hyphae.
+In the case of vaginal Candida albicans infection, it becomes invasive by first puncturing the lining of the vaginal skin with its mycelial form possessing the hyphae.
 If the food supply is good it begins to produce spores that can double its population in an hour.
 If the food supply is lean then it sends out more hyphae in search of food.

 Candida's primary food source is simple carbohydrates which it uses to produce carbon so it can grow.
 Candida albicans must have biotin, which is also known as vitamin B7 to grow.
 Other species like Candida glabrata must have niacin and pyridoxine or vitamin B6 but candida glabrata does not produce hyphae, only spores and is extremely resistant to Diflucan.
 Because of this resistance it is believed to be an adaptation to the drug.

-Since fungi are decomposers the common speculation that it eats only sugar is a misnomer in my honest opinion.
-Yeast eats sugar and produces ethanol and carbon dioxide, yeast is the unicellular form.
+Since fungi are decomposers, the common speculation that it eats only sugar is a misnomer in my honest opinion.
+Yeast eats sugar and produces ethanol and carbon dioxide; yeast is the unicellular form.
 Candida is the multicellular form that sends out hyphae that feed by releasing exoenzymes into whatever it is attached to, or comes in contact with.
-This external digestion allows candida to absorb the nutrients through the hyphae.
-Therefore, everything is a possible food source but it is mostly looking for glucose.
+This external digestion allows Candida to absorb the nutrients through the hyphae.
+Therefore, everything is a possible food source though it is mostly looking for glucose.

-Generally the high acidic environment of the stomach will not allow candida to live so it is found in the small and large intestine mostly.
-Some kind of colon cleansing product is in order so a person stays regular and helps to break down the biofilm it creates, flushing it out and dislodging it from the intestinal wall.
+Generally, the highly acidic environment of the stomach will not allow Candida to live so it is found in the small and large intestine mostly.
+Some kind of colon cleansing product is most often needed so a person stays regular> This cleanse will help remove excess mucous from the top of the biofilm while helping to break down the biofilm itself, flushing it out and dislodging it from the intestinal wall.

 In cases of chronic vaginal infections the hormones may have to be balanced since the yeast becomes hormone dependent as evidenced by the re-occurrence at particular times of the menstrual cycle.
 We know that it must have excess estrogen to survive and estrogen influences vaginal glucose levels.